 Doravirine, a new non-nucleoside reverse transcriptase inhibitor (NNRTI), was approved by the US Food and Drug Administration in August 2018 in combination with other antiretroviral agents for the treatment of HIV-1 infection in adults with no prior antiretroviral treatment history.
 The drug is available as a single-ingredient formulation or in a co-formulation with lamivudine and tenofovir disoproxil.
 It has also been recommended for approval in Europe, with a final decision pending.

 Approval was based on two clinical trials which showed that doravirine/tenofovir/lamivudine was non-inferior to efavirenz- and darunavir/ritonavir-based regimens.
 Doravirine is generally better tolerated, with a more favourable lipid profile, a lower incidence of rash, and fewer central nervous system adverse effects compared to efavirenz.
 The updated DHHS guideline also incorporates recommendations for the use of dolutegravir in women of childbearing potential and pregnancy.See Management: approach See Management: treatment algorithm

 Globally, 1.8 million people were newly infected in 2017.

 Most people are infected through sexual contact, before birth or during delivery, during breastfeeding, or when sharing contaminated needles and syringes.

 Diagnosis is established using an HIV antibody test and confirmed using a more specific test.
-Patients should be clinically staged according to WHO or US Centers for Disease Control and Prevention (CDC) criteria.
+Patients should be clinically staged according to World Health Organization or US Centers for Disease Control and Prevention criteria.

 Guidelines recommend that all patients infected with HIV, regardless of CD4 cell count, should start antiretroviral therapy (ART) as soon as possible.